keyshavmor/Probabilistic-DCM-Modeling-for-Predicting-Ketamine-Treatment-Response/README.md

 # Project 8

+## The project was carried out as a part of ETH Zurich's Spring Semester 2025 course Translational Neuromodeling (227-0973-00L) taught by Prof. Dr. Klaas Enno Stephan

+## Goal
-## Goal: The project implements Probabilistic Dynamic Causal Modeling (DCM) on time series fMRI to predict Ketamine treatment response in depression patients using Machine Learning Models
+The project implements Probabilistic Dynamic Causal Modeling (DCM) on time series fMRI to predict Ketamine treatment response in depression patients using Machine Learning Models

 ## Getting started